Exploring Shikoku, Japan – 3 Day Road Trip Travelogue

 Right next to the bridge was a bonus sightseeing spot, Biwa Waterfall!
 Just one minute from the bridge, this was a nice spot to see a towering waterfall.

-From the Iya Valley Vine Bridge, I made my way to Kochi City.
+After the Iya Valley Vine Bridge, I made my way to Kochi City.

 I picked up an assortment of goodies, then squeezed to sit in the central eating area.
 On the menu was (of course) seared skipjack tuna, maguro sashimi, fish cake and cucumber, fried chicken skin gyoza, regular gyoza, and fried seaweed.
-To wash it all down, I also had a small bottle of dry sake.
+To wash it all down, I had a small bottle of dry sake.

 Day two started with a morning walk around Kochi Castle.
 It was already hot by morning, so walking the steps had me immediately sweating and out of breath.
 Inside the castle, there were rooms to walk through and a view of the city below.
 Shoes must be taken off to enter, and there are steep stairs!